andrus/jetty-launcher/README.md

 What's Included
 ---------------

-v1.0 is based on Jetty 8 and supports Java 1.6+ and Servlet Spec 3.0.
+* Jetty 8 that supports Java 1.6+ and Servlet Spec 3.0.
 * Servlets / filters and other web.xml goodies.
 * JNDI
 * JSP, JSF, EL (inlcuded, but not tested)